 ADB’s STI operational plan identifies four key areas for new and enhanced lending to scale up support for sustainable infrastructure.
 These include investments in urban transport, support for low-carbon and climate resilient transport, integration of safety in road investments, and cross-border transport and logistics.

 As Asia’s urban population swells by 44 million a year, ADB estimates that 80% of new economic growth will be generated in urban areas.
-In response, ADB is rapidly scaling up its urban transport operations with urban transport now 15% of ADB’s transport lending for 2011-2013.
+In response, ADB is rapidly scaling up its urban transport operations with urban transport now 18% of ADB’s transport lending for 2010-2012.
+MORE

 ADB will continue operations where it already has a track record of effective operations.
 This includes construction and rehabilitation of roads, including rural roads, as well as development of railway systems which will constitute the majority of ADB transport operations during the initial years of the STI operational plan and will still account for a substantial portion in 2020.
 For such operations, the STI will focus on mainstreaming sustainable transport considerations into ADB’s approach.

 While the share of road projects is going down, the share of railway projects is increasing.